Alabama Xarelto Class Action Lawsuit

 Did you know that you or that injury victim may be able to file a lawsuit against the manufacturer and seek financial compensation for your injuries and medical bills?

 The Legal Team at Brunson, Barnett and Sherrer, PC are studying reports of dangerous side effects, and would like to speak with anyone who may have had a negative reaction to the drug.
 If you took Xarelto and had an adverse side effect, call 205-702-6700 or 205-625-5555 today.

-We are currently offering 100% FREE consultations to Xarelto® injury victims and their families and are ready to help investigate your Xarelto claim.
+We are currently helping Xarelto® injury victims and their families and are ready to help investigate your Xarelto claim.
 Your first consultation is free and we only get paid when we obtain a recovery on your behalf.